A New Vision for the Arts at Smith

 Advancing the Arts at Smith

-A key goal of the new Center for the Creative and Performing Arts is to extend the benefits of an arts education to all students by strengthening the arts on campus.
+A key goal of the new Smith Office for the Arts is to extend the benefits of an arts education to all students by strengthening the arts on campus.
 “The arts have a long and compelling traditional presence at Smith.
-The new director and the center this person will lead will draw the strengths of that tradition into the future,” says Michael Thurston.
-“The center will put our arts programs into sustained and energetic dialogue with all areas of the curriculum, so that artistic expression can inform our thinking about problems such as climate change, inequality and injustice, and about such values as ethical citizenship and community,” he continues.
+The new director and the office this person will lead will draw the strengths of that tradition into the future,” says Michael Thurston.
+“The office will put our arts programs into sustained and energetic dialogue with all areas of the curriculum, so that artistic expression can inform our thinking about problems such as climate change, inequality and injustice, and about such values as ethical citizenship and community,” he continues.

 Already Smith’s Jill Ker Conway Innovation and Entrepreneurship Center; the Jandon Center for Community Engagement; and the Center for the Environment, Ecological Design, and Sustainability serve vital roles in the community, sponsoring workshops, courses, panel discussions and scholarships.
-The Center for the Creative and Performing Arts will add to these offerings, partnering with students, faculty and alumnae to foster creativity and insight.
+The Smith Office for the Arts will add to these offerings, partnering with students, faculty and alumnae to foster creativity and insight.

-By making the creative process central to every student’s experience, the new Center for the Creative and Performing Arts will help Smith students cultivate a deep appreciation for the arts.
+By making the creative process central to every student’s experience, the new Smith Office for the Arts will help Smith students cultivate a deep appreciation for the arts.
 It will also foster the leadership skills required—creative problem solving, collaboration, innovation—to succeed in the coming century.

 “Choral singing has been my passion since the age of six, and I cannot imagine my life without the joy of music shared with lifelong friends and being in community with other musicians,” says Mary Wallace Strizek.
 “Through the Smith College Alumnae Chorus, I have connected with alumnae of all ages, in all walks of life, who remind me that the arts are a thread that runs through our lives no matter our vocation.
-The new Center for Creative and Performing Arts will give a holistic approach to curriculum that will ensure all students have a true liberal arts experience,” she says.
+The new Smith Office for the Arts will give a holistic approach to curriculum that will ensure all students have a true liberal arts experience,” she says.

 To make a gift or learn more, please contact Betsy Carpenter ’93, associate vice president for development, at 413-585-2052 or firstname.lastname@example.org.

-Opportunities to support the center include endowing the center, as well as endowing programming and internship funds.
+Opportunities to support the office include endowing the office, as well as endowing programming and internship funds.